-This course in the theory and practice of basic laboratory and clinical skills is designed to provide the student with entry level knowledge needed to pursue a career path as a laboratory assistant and/or phlebotomy technician.
-Students are introduced to professionalism, the importance of consent and confidentiality, safety issues, CPR and vital signs, infection control and basic laboratory techniques including specimen collection and venipuncture.
-Prerequisite: Lab Assistant or Phlebotomy Skill Set major, 3 hours of lecture per week; 1 hour of lab.
+This course provides the theory of phlebotomy, specimen collection, specimen processing, and storage.
+It is designed to provide the theory of entry level knowledge for students to enter the workforce as Phlebotomists or Laboratory Assistants.
+Students are introduced to professionalism, the importance of consent and confidentiality, safety, infection control, and basic laboratory techniques including specimen collection and venipuncture.